bwogit/CI_PP4_Caiman_Cove/README.md

 ### Users
 1. As a User, I can Navigate the Site Easily and Intuitively:
 2. As a User, I can Efficiently Use the Navbar, Footer, and Social Media Icons
-3. As a User, I can access a dedicated "Contact Us" Page for Effective Communication
+3. As a User, I can access "Contact Us" type Page for enquiries or leave suggestions or coments
-4. As a User, I can quickly Access Opening Hours and Essential Contact Information iemail, phone, and social media.
+4. As a User, I can quickly Access Opening Hours and Essential Information email, phone, and social media.
-5. As a User, I can Seamlessly Choose Preferred Dates and Times for Reservation
+5. As a User, I can Choose date/times to make reservations
-6. As a User, I can asily modify my booking by selecting an alternative
+6. As a User, I can mofify booking and select another date/time
-7. As a User, I can Conveniently Delete My Reservation
+7. As a User, I can Delete My Reservation
-8. As a User, I can Easily View My Booked Reservations
+8. As a User, I can view past and current reservations
-9. As a User, I can Receive Timely Alerts for Booking Actions
+9. As a User, I can receive notofications for each event in the bookig process
-10. As a User, I can Register to Enable Reservation Creation
+10. As a User, I can SignUp to be able to login and therefore book
-11. As a User, I can Authenticate Myself to Access Reservation Functionality
+11. As a User, I can Authenticate Myself tobe granted access to the app features
-12. As a User, I can Clearly Observe My Current Login Status
+12. As a User, I can know my loggin status
-13. As a User, I can Experience Admin-controlled Booking Confirmation Modes
+13. As a User, I can read blogs
-14. As a User, I can Engage with Informative Blog Content
-15. As a User, I can Explore the Comprehensive Food and Drink Menu
+14. As a User, I can discover the restaurants food offering
-16. As a User, I can Ensure Future-Date Bookings
-17. As a User, I can Prevent Duplicate Bookings

 ### Admin / Privileged User
-18. As an Admin or Privileged User, I can Log In to Access the Site's Backend
+15. As an Admin or Privileged User, I can Log In to Access the Site's Backend
-19. As an Admin or Privileged User, I can Manually Add Bookings for Phone or Email Reservations
+16. As an Admin or Privileged User, I can CRUD bookings for Phone or Email Reservations
-20. As an Admin or Privileged User, I can Accept or Reject Bookings to Prevent Double Bookings
-23. As an Admin or Privileged User, I can Search Through Bookings and Menus
+18. As an Admin or Privileged User, I can Search Through Bookings and Menus
-24. As an Admin or Privileged User, I can Filter Bookings by Date for Specific Day Insight
+19. As an Admin or Privileged User, I can Filter Bookings by Date for Specific Day Insight
-21. As an Admin, I can Log In to Manage Food and Cocktail Menu Items
+20. As an Admin, I can Log In to Manage Food and Cocktail Menu Items
-22. As an Admin, I can CRUD Food and Drink Items in the Database
+21. As an Admin, I can CRUD Food and Drink Items in the Database

 ### Site Owner
-23. As a Site Owner, I Can Offer a Fully Responsive Site for Optimal User Experience
+22. As a Site Owner, I Can Offer a Fully Responsive Site for Optimal User Experience
-24. As a Site Owner, I Can Implement Data Validation to Ensure Accurate Submission.
+23. As a Site Owner, I Can Implement Data Validation to Ensure Accurate Submission.

 ### Kanban
 - GitHub Kanban was used to track all open user stories